sosaysthecaptain/jsondb/README.md

 # jsondb
 *CURRENT STATUS: ALMOST STABLE*

-**jsondb** is a database access layer that sits atop DynamoDB abd lets you work easily and efficiently with giant virtual objects, reading and writing them as if they were in memory.

-It is built around two classes: **DBObject** and **DBObjectHandler**
+jsondb is a database access layer that sits atop DynamoDB abd lets you work easily and efficiently with giant virtual objects, reading and writing them as if they were in memory.
+It is built around two classes, DBObject and DBObjectHandler:
 - **DBObjects** represent virtual objects in the database.
 They can store arbitrary amounts of data  as well as files, specific references to other DBObjects, and collections of other DBObjects.
 - **DBObjectHandler** provides an interface for creating, retrieving, querying, and performing batch operations on DBObjects.
 A DBObjectHandler is instantiated with AWS credentials and the name of a specific table.